feynon/carlosbecker.com/content/post/2014-11-26-telegram-notifications.md

 Let's take the example of a server going down for some reason (which shouldn't happen, ever).
 I want the team to be notified as soon as possible to mitigate the issue.
 To do that in a easy and free way, I decided to use [Telegram](https://telegram.org/).

-### Wait, wait… what is this Telegram thing again?
+### Wait, wait... what is this Telegram thing again?

 According to [their website](https://telegram.org/):